ADHU-ADHU/Anomaly-Detection-Tabular-Data-/README.md

 **Standard VAE:** Balances reconstruction loss and KL-divergence (which regularizes the latent space).
 **Beta-VAE:** Strengthens the effect of KL-divergence by scaling it with β (β > 1 enforces stronger regularization).

 Like standard autoencoders, anomalies have higher reconstruction errors.
 Anomalies may lie in low-probability regions of the latent distribution, further the latent space can be explored to detect anomalies.
+In this projects the latent space of the normal data where trained to fit GMM, KDE, mahanalobis distance and One class -SVM.

 ## GANomaly: GAN-Based Anomaly Detection
 GANomaly is a Generative Adversarial Network (GAN) variant designed for anomaly detection.
 It consists of: